cyberwani/tweed/README.md

 ## Methods

-Sly has a bunch of very useful methods that provide almost any functionality required.
+Tweed has a few useful methods available.

 #### Refresh